RuntimeRascal/lingualizer/README.md

 > make sure that you are in the project root directory when calling into the cli. this directory will be searched recursively for a folder called `localization` and will work with files directly in this directory.

+## create
+- locale : choose  the culture to create translation file for
+- fileName: if want to create translation file named differently then the default project name then specify a filename here
+- basedOff: specify a url of a `json` file to download and set contents of newly created file

+#### examples
+To ensure the `localizations` directory and the a file named after project for translations execute:
+`create`

+To create a new translations file named `MyApp.es-MX.json` execute:
+`create --locale es-MX --fileName MyApp`

+### Help
+`lingualizer -h`

 Getting started

 1. first create a folder named `localization` in your project's root.